ironbars/ansible/roles/common/files/home/user/README.md

    Could also be started as a system service using `systemctl enable dropbox.service`.

-2. It may be necessary to manually set the terminal transparency.
+2. It may be necessary to manually set the terminal transparency, if LXTerminal is being used.
 Right click in the terminal window, choose "Preferences", and set the opacity as desired.

 3. For Chrome:

     * Openbox: go to chrome://settings and click "Use GTK+ theme"
     * i3: add the "Arc Dark" theme to Chrome
+    * Add AdBlock to Chrome
+    * Add Vimium to Chrome